Ōmori: World War II POW Camp

 Ōmori was the site of an Imperial Japanese Army-administered prisoner-of-war camp during World War II.
 The inhumane conditions in the camp were described in detail in the book Unbroken: A World War II Story of Survival, Resilience, and Redemption describing the life of American Olympic Athlete Louis Zamperini.
 The camp was brutal, and included in its staff was known war criminal Mutsuhiro Watanabe.
 However, US Navy submarine commander Richard O'Kane found Omori camp harsh, but essentially correct in administration, particularly compared with the Ōfuna Imperial Japanese Navy detention centre.
 Local anti-militarist Japanese civilians sometimes helped the prisoners with small gifts of food.

 Other notable events

 Four years after the opening of the railway through the area, Ōmori Station was opened in 1876.
 In the next year, Edward S. Morse discovered the Ōmori Shell Mound from a train window.

 In 1932, there was a bank robbery at Kawasaki Daihyaku Bank Ōmori Branch, one of the first cases of bank robbery in Japan.

-On August 24, 1938, a mid-air collision above Ōmori showed debris on an iron works there, killing at least 53 people on the ground.
+On August 24, 1938, a mid-air collision above Ōmori showered debris on an iron works there, killing at least 53 people on the ground.